Info & FAQ's

 Kalalau Trail camping permits required to hike PAST Hanakāpī’ai Valley, even just for a day hike.
 NO overnight camping in Hā‘ena State Park or the parking lot.
 State Parks allows camping only at specific locations on Kalalau Trail, with permit.
 Camping permit must list all hikers, IDs checked at park entrance.
 Purchase Camping Permits up to 90 days in advance. *Review safety warnings at State Parks website.

-Campers can be dropped off / picked up at park entrance.
+Kalalau Trail camping permit holders can be dropped off / picked up at park entrance.
 Parking lot opens at 6:30 a.m.
 Show your Kalalau Trail camping permit and ID.
 All campers must be named on permit.
-Park attendant will provide additional pick-up instructions.
-Make your plans in advance- no cell signal at park.
+Make your return ride pick-up plans in advance- no cell signal at park.

 Need shuttle transportation?
-Note that there is NO overnight parking at Waipā Park & Ride.
-Vehicles left overnight at Waipā may be towed.
+Note: NO overnight parking at Waipā Park & Ride.
+Vehicles left overnight at Waipā or in nearby areas towed.
 Kauai Bus services Hanalei (link in shuttle section).
-No discount on shuttle reservations for those who only need one way ride, or who already have park entry through a camping permit.
-With camping permit and shuttle reservation, take any shuttle from Hā‘ena State Park on any date in your permit.
+No discount on shuttle for one way rides, or camping permit holders.
+With camping permit and shuttle reservation, you can take any shuttle from Hā‘ena State Park on any date in your permit.
+Download or print your camping permit and shuttle reservation order PDFs as there is no cell signal at the park or on the trail.

 PARK AND TRAIL links at Hawaii State Parks